CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

  - If the new site card is another Haven, it must give a site path to the site of origin (i.e., the company can move to one of two adjacent Havens; each Haven is adjacent to two other Havens).

 {: .note }
 > **Clarification:** If a company is not moving, no cards are drawn.
-If a company is moving to a non-haven site, you may draw up to the # of cards indicated by the site that it is moving to (at least one card must be drawn); your opponent does the same.
-If a company is moving to a haven site, you may draw up to the # of cards indicated by the site that it is moving from (at least one card must be draw); your opponent does the same.
+If a company is moving to a non-haven site, you _may_ draw up to the # of cards indicated by the site that it is _moving to_ (at least one card must be drawn); your opponent does the same.
+If a company is moving to a haven site, you _may_ draw up to the # of cards indicated by the site that it is _moving from_ (at least one card must be draw); your opponent does the same.
 >
 > **Clarification:** To summarize the movement process:
-> - Except for a moving company during its movement/hazard phase, each company is always at a specific site, called its current site.
+> - Except for a moving company during its movement/hazard phase, each company is always at a specific site, called its _current site_.
-> - A company wanting to move to a new site plays a new site card face down beside its current site card by the end of its organization phase.
+> - A company wanting to move to a _new site_ plays a new site card face down beside its current site card by the end of its organization phase.
 A company can only move: from a non-Haven site to its “Nearest Haven,” from a Haven site to one of its two “adjacent Havens,” or from a Haven site to a non-Haven site that lists that Haven as its “Nearest Haven.”
-> - At the beginning of its movement/hazard phase, a moving company’s new site card is revealed and its current site card becomes its site of origin.
+> - At the beginning of its movement/hazard phase, a moving company’s new site card is revealed and its current site card becomes its _site of origin_.
 > - At the end of its movement/hazard phase, the site of origin is removed and the moving company’s new site card becomes the company’s current site card.
 >
 > **Suggestion:** To help decide where a company should move, look at the resource cards in your hand.
 Then decide to which of your available sites to move.
 For example, if you have a major item, go to a site where a major item can be played.